jupyter/governance/trademarks.md

 - to refer to any other events, software, or services
 - in a way that is misleading or may imply association of third-party events, software, or services with Project Jupyter
-- in ways that confuse the community as to whether the Project Jupyter is open source and free to use
+- in ways that confuse the community as to whether the software created by Project Jupyter is open source and free to use

 ## Uses that Never Require Approval